Course Announcement: "Statistics of Inequality and Discrimination" (36-313)

 models as an explanation of correlations; estimating factor values from

-tests; measurement invariance; alternatives to factor models
+tests; measurement invariance; alternatives to factor models; item

-a bias to be "implicit" or "unconscious".
+unconscious biases?
 What, if anything, do implicit

 association tests measure?

-Statistical tools: Approaches to "construct validity".
+validity; approaches to "construct validity".

 change behavior?
 Does having a chief diversity officer increase faculty

-Statistical tools: Experimental design: selecting measurements
+Statistical tools: Design and analysis of studies; experimental design: selecting measurements

 of outcomes, and the importance of randomized studies; meta-analytic

-methods for combining information.
+methods for combining information

 - Self-organizing inequalities and "structural" or "systematic"